-Here’s another view of our sideboard which has always held a white feather tree at Christmas.
-I moved that to another table so that I could have this area to work with and I’m loving it.
 As in, love, love, love.
-So simple to pull together from around the house and clippings from the yard.
+So simple to pull together with things from around the house and clippings from the yard.
 That feather tree is destined to live somewhere else from now on.

 - Top right: one of the transformed plastic trophies is the perfect holder for some burlap, a few sprigs of greenery, and a “disco ball” ornament I found at a dollar store last summer.
 It’s a huge ornament, so I can see why it didn’t sell, but it’s great here and reflects the light in such a fun way.

 - Middle right: I tried to work some chalkboard tags into different areas around the house.
 I think they look so festive with holiday sayings.
 I really am surprised all the different ways I’m finding to use those tags!

 - Bottom right: with the addition of the decorated trophy and a simple silver candle holder our book page decoupaged thrift store tray got a little holiday lift.